xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 ** A Lawgiver can stop the hands of time to protect the ones he loves. **

   ??? see future threats to something the solar care for

+### Thousand-Forge Hands
+`Enabler`

+** The Exalt’s hands flow with the Essence of a thousand craftsmen; her urge is legion and her well is bottomless. **

+Reduces the minimum amount of skilled and unskilled labour needed to complete a project by 10, and reduce the Assessed Difficulty of projects by 1.